yaricom/goNEAT_NS/README.md

 2. Other NEAT implementations can be found at [NEAT Software Catalog][2]
 3. Joel Lehman and Kenneth O. Stanley, [Novelty Search and the Problem with Objectives][4], Genetic Programming: Theory and Practice IX (GPTP 2011), New York, NY: Springer, 2011
 4. Joel Lehman, [Evolution through the search for novelty][5], B.S.
 Ohio State University, 2007
+5. Iaroslav Omelianenko, [Novelty Search for Autonomous Artificial Intelligent Agents][8], Medium, 2018
-5. Iaroslav Omelianenko, [Neuroevolution - evolving Artificial Neural Networks topology from the scratch][7], Medium, 2018
+6. Iaroslav Omelianenko, [Neuroevolution - evolving Artificial Neural Networks topology from the scratch][7], Medium, 2018
-6. Iaroslav Omelianenko, [The GoLang NEAT implementation][3], GitHub, 2018
+7. Iaroslav Omelianenko, [The GoLang NEAT implementation][3], GitHub, 2018

 This source code maintained and managed by [Iaroslav Omelianenko][6]